Compass Recovery Center

 Compass Recovery Center - Prescott, AZ

-Compass Recovery Center is a substance and mental health rehab center located at 711 South Granite Street in the 86303 zip code in Prescott, AZ.
+Compass Recovery Center is a dual diagnosis rehab center located at 711 South Granite Street in the 86303 zip code in Prescott, AZ.
 It is operated by a private for-profit organization.
-Compass Recovery Center provides naltrexone administration and relapse prevention from naltrexone.
-Some of the treatment approaches used by Compass Recovery Center include counseling for trauma victims, DBT and 12 step rehabilitation.
-Compass Recovery Center provides partial hospitalization, intensive outpatient treatment and outpatient services.
-It also provides inpatient treatment for dual diagnosis, residential treatment for substance abuse and halfway and sober housing.
-Other addiction treatment offered includes general addiction disorder treatment, gambling disorder treatment and internet use disorder treatment.
+Compass Recovery Center provides relapse prevention from naltrexone and administers naltrexone.
+Some of the treatment approaches used by Compass Recovery Center include motivational interviewing, motivational incentives and cognitive behavioral therapy.
+Compass Recovery Center provides intensive outpatient treatment services, outpatient treatment and outpatient day treatment.
+It also provides residential substance use treatment, transitional and sober living and inpatient treatment for drug/alcohol addiction and mental health diagnosis.
+Other addiction treatment offered includes treatment for internet use disorder, gambling disorder treatment and general addiction disorder treatment.

 Address: 711 South Granite Street, Prescott, AZ 86303